 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.
+Excessive tardiness may result in loss of privileges, detention, and/or parent conference.

-Lost and Found School Policy
+• Lost and Found School Policy

 Lost items will be kept in the "Lost and Found" located in the Main Office.
 Students are encouraged to check the lost and found for missing items.